RipMickel/RipMickel/README.md

 - 🌱 "Code never lies, but comments sometimes do." – Ron Jeffries
-- 👨‍🎓 I’m currently an app dev student, turning ideas into reality—one **IONIC APP** at a time. 💻
+- 👨‍🎓 I’m currently an app dev student, turning ideas into reality
+- 💻 One **IONIC APP** at a time.
 - ⚡ Fun fact **The First Computer Bug Was Real**